 Election of Council Members and Officer bearers is by a simple majority vote in a secret ballot of the individual and corporate members of the Society.
 Members may cast their vote either at the Annual General Meeting or by postal ballot.
 Candidates for the Council must be nominated by at least two members of the Society.
 Nominations must reach the Secretary not less than 21 days before the Annual General Meeting.

-The Council meets five times a year in January, March, May, July, September and November.
+The Council meets four times a year in January, May, July, and October.

 President: Colin Jacobs, The British Council

 Vice President: Elizabeth Robin

 Past President: Derek Poate

 Secretary: Kelly Beaver, Ipsos MORI

 Treasurer: George Bramley, NIHR CLAHRC for Birmingham and Black Country

 Stefano D'Errico, Comic Relief